-Prior to joining the Kauffman Foundation in 1999, Tyler was a partner with one of Kansas City's oldest and largest law firms, Lathrop and Gage, where his practice emphasized commercial litigation, personal injury litigation, and employment law.
+Before joining Kauffman, John was a partner with one of Kansas City's oldest and largest law firms, Lathrop and Gage, where his practice focused on commercial litigation, personal injury litigation for railroads, and employment law.
 His undergraduate and law degrees are both from the University of Notre Dame.